sudoWright/0xbitcoin-miner/README.md

 ### NOT WORKING ?
-Make sure you have build-essential installed to compile C code and make sure you have python3.
+Make sure you have build-essential installed to compile C code and make sure you have python3.   (probably 3.10) !

 Try these commands:
 > node-gyp rebuild